UoMResearchIT/r-tidyverse-digital-humanities/_episodes/03-seeking-help.md

 ~~~
 {: .r}

-This will load up a help page in RStudio (or as plain text in R by itself).
+This will load up a help page in RStudio (or by launching a web browser, or  as plain text if you are using R without RStudio).

 Each help page is broken down into sections: